Cosmoglobe: Simulating zodiacal emission with ZodiPy: Comparison with DIRBE

 Figure~\ref{fig: binned} shows two instances of ZE corrections applied to the binned DIRBE CIO, which are comparable with Figs. 2c and 7 in K98.
 In the left column, we see the corrections applied to the first week of observations, and in the right column, we see the corrections applied to the full mission.

-The top panel shows the binned CIO, the middle panel the corresponding ZodiPy predictions, and the bottom panel the CIO minus the ZodiPy predictions.
-Note the stripes and discontinuities in the full-survey maps.
+The top, middle, and bottom panels show the binned CIO, the corresponding ZodiPy predictions, and the CIO minus the ZodiPy predictions, respectively.
+We note the stripes and discontinuities in the full-survey maps.
 These are artifacts of the binning process and not features of the infrared sky.
 More specifically, these stripes correspond to differences in the path through the IPD distribution, as discussed in Sect. \ref{sec: time-varying}, where adjacent positions along the scanning pattern on the sky have been observed over extended time intervals.

-Note that the simulations in this comparison were produced using a modified version of the code that included the color-correction factor in Eq.~(1) in K98.
+We note that the simulations in this comparison were produced using a modified version of the code that included the color-correction factor in Eq.~(1) in K98.
 This was done to make the simulated data more comparable to the CIO, which are color-corrected.
 The presented residual maps exhibit some weak digitization-like structures.
-We believe that this pattern is due to errors related to the conversion of the DIRBE pixel indices (natively given in the COBE Quadrilateralized Spherical Cube format) to longitude and latitude rather than an inherent property of the CIO or the simulated emission.
+We believe that this pattern is due to errors related to the conversion of the DIRBE pixel indices (natively given in the COBE quadrilateralized spherical cube format) to longitude and latitude rather than an inherent property of the CIO or the simulated emission.